• Home

 Travel insurance will help protect you, cover the costs, keep you safe, and/or get you back home if these unfortunate possibilities were to occur in Merida.
 We never roam around Mexico without travel insurance.
 We use and have been happy with World Nomads, with what we’ve found to have the best price and coverage combination.
 Enter the dates for your trip to get a quick estimate and see coverage.

-While those aforementioned travel tips are specific to Merida, we recently published an in-depth article full of travel tips relevant for those traveling anywhere in Mexico.
-We discuss cultural etiquette to follow in Mexico, provide tipping guidelines for who to tip (and how much), show you how to use your mobile phone in Mexico, suggest money-saving tips for getting pesos, advice to stay safe and so much more.
+This detailed travel guide discusses cultural etiquette to follow in Mexico, provides tipping guidelines for who to tip (and how much), shows you how to use your mobile phone in Mexico, suggests money-saving tips for getting pesos, advice to stay safe and so much more.

-Be sure to read (or bookmark): 75+ Mexico Travel Tips You Need to Know Before Your Trip (2022)
+Be sure to read (or bookmark): 75+ Mexico Travel Tips You Need to Know Before Your Trip

 What to Pack for Merida